lluked/PackerBuilds/WindowsServer/README.md

 Packer configuration to build a basic Windows Server box with virtualbox-iso and vmware-iso builders.

-Credentials are defined in the answer files under `autounattend/generic/...` and `variables.pkr.hcl`, as `Administrator:packer`.
+Answer files are templated from `templates/autounattend/generic/...` for `"gui"` and `"core"`.

-Common answer files for `"gui"` and `"core"` installations are used across all releases, custom answer files can be added for a specific release and enabled in the variable file specific to that release.
+Specific answer files can be added for a release and enabled in the variable file for that release.

 Instructions:
 -   Run `packer init .` to install required packer plugins.